gvwilson/thirdbit/_posts/2016/2016-09-30-two-studies-of-online-communities.md

 > that is not feasible due to financial or technical constraints,
 > alternatives should be offered.

-Its findings are that the tools they use---that *we* use---may be a significant barrier to contribution: "Initial comments in the open conversation made it clear that the choice of venue (Github) was a gender-barrier, as Github is associated with male geek coding
+Its findings are that the tools they use—that *we* use—may be a significant barrier to contribution: "Initial comments in the open conversation made it clear that the choice of venue (Github) was a gender-barrier, as Github is associated with male geek coding